muyiwer/xpressPay/c#/README.md

 ## Error Handling
 The integration includes error handling for `HttpRequestException` for network-related errors and general `Exception` handling for other issues.

+## License
+This project is licensed under the CBN License.